vganapati/vganapati.github.io/_pages/home.md

 permalink: /
 ---

 We are a research group in the Swarthmore College Engineering Department.
-Our focus is computational imaging systems such as computed tomography (CT), in which hardware and software are co-designed to enable enhanced capability such as 3D imaging.
+Our focus is computational imaging systems such as computed tomography (CT) and LED array microscopy, in which hardware and software are co-designed to enable enhanced capability such as 3D imaging.
 However, these advanced features come at the cost of long acquisition times.
 In our group, we create data-driven design methods for computational imaging systems to improve temporal resolution, enabling scientific discovery in previously inaccessible regimes.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->